Apache Tomcat: History

 Tomcat started off in November 1998 as a servlet reference implementation by James Duncan Davidson, a software architect at Sun Microsystems.
 He later helped make the project open-source and played a key role in its donation by Sun Microsystems to the Apache Software Foundation.
 The Apache Ant software build automation tool was developed as a side-effect of the creation of Tomcat as an open source project.

 Davidson had initially hoped that the project would become open-sourced and, since many open-source projects had O'Reilly books associated with them featuring an animal on the cover, he wanted to name the project after an animal.
 He came up with Tomcat since he reasoned the animal represented something that could fend for itself.
 Although the tomcat was already in use for another O'Reilly title, his wish to see an animal cover eventually came true when O'Reilly published their Tomcat book with a snow leopard on the cover in 2003.

-Communities

-Apache software is built as part of a community process that involves both user and developer mailing lists.
-The developer list is where discussion on building and testing the next release takes place, while the user list is where users can discuss their problems with the developers and other users.

-Some of the free Apache Tomcat resources and communities include Tomcatexpert.com (a SpringSource-sponsored community for developers and operators who are running Apache Tomcat in large-scale production environments) and MuleSoft's Apache Tomcat Resource Center (which has instructional guides on installing, updating, configuring, monitoring, troubleshooting and securing various versions of Tomcat).